oshaikh13/SynchronousFidelity/README.md

 This is a High Fidelity related project that allows users to track their movements and store them in a NoSQL database (MongoDB)

+It also has a really sick API that lets you query for Pearson's R correlation between the distance two users have moved in a time interval

 ## Server Setup

 *NOTE: This is for setting up a local server, and is not REQUIRED*